Find Trade Colleges

 West Lafayette, IN

 Our analysis found Purdue University - Main Campus to be the best school for mechanical engineering technology students who want to pursue a degree in the Great Lakes Region .
-Located in the small city of West Lafayette, Purdue is a public school with a very large student population.
+Located in the small city of West Lafayette, Purdue is a public college with a very large student population.

 #2